Codex (ChatGPT) Setup

 In the Codex extension's settings panel, choose MCP settings → Open config.toml.
 The extension opens the same file as Method A. Add the [mcp_servers.tempreon] block above, save, and reload the extension.
 The IDE Extension is the most convenient path if you're already working inside VS Code, Cursor, or a similar editor.

-Method C — Codex Mac app GUI
+Method D — Desktop app GUI

 If the Add server form flickers or the OAuth window closes immediately, the form may have failed to persist before triggering OAuth.
 Fall back to Method A (edit